terramate-io/terramate-docs/cloud/stacks/details.md

+---
+title: Stack Details | Terramate Cloud
+description: Learn how to see all detail such as metadata, status, last deployments and resources managed of a stack in Terramate Cloud.
+---

 # Stack Details

 In the stack details page, all stack metadata is displayed as configured in Terramate CLI and collected by Terramate Cloud.